Check Point ships a suite module.

 | Hard-block DLP on AI prompts | Modal pauses, no override | Blocks risky activity, prevents data leakage | |

-| Real-time employee coaching at the moment of a risky prompt | Coaching cues documented, not a coaching layer | ||
+| Real-time employee coaching at the moment of a risky prompt | User coaching documented in the module | ||

 | AI upskilling and adoption programs | Public Gandalf game; no in-product program | ||